Dialectical Behavior Therapy

 - Increase behavior skills

-Once the negative thoughts and actions are taken care of, clients will be able to work on more positive actions with their therapist.
+Once the negative thoughts and actions are taken care of, clients can work on more positive steps with their therapist.
 They will develop new, positive skills and may even:

 - Form new connections with people who will help promote a sober lifestyle